DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

 Change the _ViewModels\ItemDetailViewModel.cs_ and _ViewModels\ItemDetailPage.xaml_ files as shown below.

-- In the `ItemDetailViewModel` class add
+- In the `ItemDetailViewModel` class add the following code:

     ```csharp
     //ItemDetailViewModel.cs